WhatsApp for iPhone Bug Allows Anyone to Bypass Biometric Authentication

 Also, if one jumps to the home screen from the iOS Share screen, they can open WhatsApp without any interference from Touch ID or Face ID.
 It doesn't matter if you are way past the 1-minute, 15-minute, or 1-hour mark, which is set in WhatsApp Screen Lock.
 This is a weird bug but it completely bypasses screen lock in WhatsApp, rendering the whole biometric authentication useless.
 It is unclear if it is an issue with WhatsApp's implementation or an inherent bug in iOS.

-As we mentioned, Gadgets 360 was able to confirm the existence of the bug on two iPhone units, one with Touch ID and the other with Face ID.
-There is no word on whether WhatsApp is aware of the issue or when we can expect a fix.
-We have reached out to the company for comment, and will update this space when we hear back.
+Gadgets 360 was able to confirm the existence of the bug on two iPhone units, one with Touch ID and the other with Face ID.

+“We are aware of the issue and a fix will be available shortly.
+In the meantime, we recommend that people set the screen lock option to immediately," a WhatsApp spokesperson told Gadgets 360.

 We discussed what WhatsApp absolutely needs to do in 2019, on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.